comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q9 - Create new items for the game via an 'additem (name)'

 A very similar process to the new character code.
 This time, however, it takes the name of the item as an input for the command e.g. additem book.
-Could require the use of a new fuinction.
+Could require the use of a new function.
 Worth around 5-7 marks I'd guess.

 ??? example "Example Solution"